Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Accounting Law of the People’s Republic of China of 2017 stipulates the basic legal framework for accounting and corporate financial reporting requirements for companies in China.
-The law states that all corporate enterprises must prepare and present financial statements in compliance with the unified accounting system of the state.
-Under the Accounting Law, the Accounting Regulatory Department (ARD) of the Ministry of Finance (MoF) of China is responsible for setting accounting standards for business enterprises and public sectors entities.
-As part of the accounting standard-setting process, the MoF also established the Chinese Accounting Standards Commission (CASC), which is an advisory body to the government on accounting issues.
+The financial reporting framework in the People’s Republic of China is established under the Accounting Law of the People’s Republic of China (as amended in 2017), which sets out the legal requirements for entities to maintain accounting records and prepare financial statements in accordance with the unified national accounting system.
+Under the law, the Ministry of Finance (MoF) is the authority responsible for establishing accounting standards for business enterprises and public sector entities.
+As part of the standard-setting framework, the Ministry of Finance is supported by the Chinese Accounting Standards Commission, which serves as an advisory body on accounting matters.

 • Regulation of Accountancy Profession

-Under the CPA Law, the Ministry of Finance supervises the national professional accountancy organization, the Chinese Institute of Certified Public Accountants (CICPA), which unites local CPA institutes, provincial organizations that represent CPA members operating within the various provinces in China.
+Under the law, the Ministry of Finance (MoF) supervises the national professional accountancy organization, the Chinese Institute of Certified Public Accountants (CICPA), which in turn oversees the local and provincial CPA institutes operating throughout the country.

 • Audit Oversight Arrangements

-None of the abovementioned entities are a member of the International Forum of Independent Audit Regulators.
+None of the above-mentioned bodies are members of the International Forum of Independent Audit Regulators (IFIAR).

 • Professional Accountancy Organizations